CSCD01/team_04-project/deliverable/4/testing.md

 ```

 The output should be a plot of a sinusoidal function formed by 6 data points in the x range from 0 to pi/2.
-Each data point should have two purple error bars, one horizontal and one vertical, of 0.1 length each.
+Each data point should have two purple errorbars, one horizontal and one vertical, of 0.1 length each.
 At the fourth point, the x errorbar should use the `'symbol'` representation for `inf`, horizontally oriented.

 <!-- ![uat_4]() -->